quadrama/gerdracor-coref/README.md

 ### Parallel Annotations

 In order to make Inter-Annotator agreement studies possible, we carried out parallel annotations of single acts, annotated by distinct annotators.
-These annotations are located in separate branches and the annotator and act is additionally indicated in the filename, e.g. `Sara_AS_Act1`. `gold` annotations are not specially marked in the filename.
-(ToDo)
+These annotations are located in the folder `parallel_annotations` and the annotator and act is additionally indicated in the filename, e.g. `Sara-AS_Act1.xmi`.

 ### Encoding